 Summation and Exam Instructions

-- Instructions for online test
+- Instructions for the online test

 - Distribution of AWEP patches and farewell